codeque-co/codeque/README.md

   - playground
   - examples

+⌛ Code smells check script
+  - more than 5 if statements in the block
+  - spread overuse
+  - react literal prop values
+  - some others based on common eslint rules

 ⌛ Marketing Implement stats script and encourage ppl to share their results on Twitter
   - N files